creachadair/taskgroup/README.md

 c := taskgroup.NewCollector(func(v int) { sum += v })
 ```

-Internally, a `Collector` wraps a solo task and a channel to receive results.

-The `Task` and `NoError` methods of the collector `c` can then be used to wrap
+The `Task`, `NoError`, and `Report` methods of `c` wrap a function that yields
-a function that reports a value.
-If the function reports an error, that error
+a value into a task.
+If the function reports an error, that error is returned
-is returned from the task as usual.
-Otherwise, its non-error value is given to
+from the task as usual.
+Otherwise, its non-error value is given to the
-the callback.
-As in the above example, calls to the function are serialized so
+accumulator callback.
+As in the above example, calls to the function are
-that it is safe to access state without additional locking:
+serialized so that it is safe to access state without additional locking:

 ```go
 // Report an error, no value for the collector.